PdxCodeGuild/class_eagle/3 Django/labs/01 Django Redo.md

   - Simple version: the user just enters in the number of characters in the password
   - Complex version: the user enters the number of uppercase letters, lowercase letters, numbers, and special characters
 - [ARI](../../1%20Python/labs/14%20ARI.md)
-  - Have the user enter in the URL for a Project Gutenberg book, load the book and show
+  - Have the user enter in the URL for a Project Gutenberg book, load the book and show the ARI, grade level, etc.